corda/corda/docs/source/tutorial-cordapp.rst

 Windows: ``gradlew.bat deployNodes``

-Building straight away will build the example CorDapp defined the the CorDapp template source.
-For more information on the example
+This build process will build the example CorDapp defined the the CorDapp template source.
+CorDapps can be written in any language targeting the JVM.
+In our case, we've provided the template source in both Kotlin (``/kotlin/src``) and Java (``/java/src``) Since both sets of source files are functionally identical, we will refer to the Kotlin build throughout the documentation.

-CorDapp see "The Example CorDapp" section below.
+For more information on the example CorDapp see "The Example CorDapp" section below.
 Gradle will then grab all the dependencies for you and build the example CorDapp.

 The ``deployNodes`` Gradle task allows you easily create a formation of Corda nodes.
 In the case of the example CorDapp we are creating ``four`` nodes.